Beloth/Ostston-Work/Notes/Next Session.md

 ##### Approaching the trees
 * Now heavily raining.
 You can barely see 5ft infront of you
   * Getting closer make a perception check.
 Make a perception check with disadvantage
-    * >10 - You get really close to the trees about 10ft before you notice that another group has used the trees as shelter
+    * Under 10 - You get really close to the trees about 10ft before you notice that another group has used the trees as shelter
       * Guards?
     * 11to15 - You get to about 30ft from the trees before you notice that another group has used the trees as shelter
       * Guards?